 2011: Missionary Dan Myers leaves Cameroon unexpectedly due to health.
 He continues to serve as WELS stateside administrator to Cameroon until his death in 2013.

 2014: Missionary Dan Kroll arrives in June.
 His work includes establishing an indigenous worker training program, continuing education for national pastors, and supervising lay-leader training.

 2016: The worker training program restarts in September with 12 students enrolled and with Missionary Dan Kroll and Pastor Israel Mesue serving as teachers.
 This is the first time the LCC has trained new pastors since 1999.

 2017: Pastor Jeff Heitsch is called as a part-time missionary to Cameroon and part-time missionary to Nigeria.
 He arrives in Cameroon in October.

-2018: Due to political strife, Missionary Heitsch returns to the U.S. in April to serve in a state-side ministry.
-Missionary Dan Kroll is relocated to Lilongwe, Malawi, where he continues to serve both Cameroon and Nigeria from a distance.
+2018: Ten men graduate from the two-year Bible institute program in May.
+Due to political strife, Missionary Heitsch returns to the U.S. in April to serve in a state-side ministry.
+Missionary Dan Kroll is relocated to Lilongwe, Malawi, in July where he continues to serve both Cameroon and Nigeria from a distance.

 Today: Pastor Mesue Israel from the LCC continues to teaching in the seminary program with support from One Africa Team missionaries.